nkowaokwu/igbo_api/README.md

 http://localhost:8080/api/v1/search/words?keyword=agụū
 ```

-### MongoDB Data
+### JSON Data

-**Note**: Make sure that you've populated your local MongoDB instance.
-Read through [Locally Populating Dictionary Data](#populating-data) to seed your MongoDB database.

-To search for a term using the data in **MongoDB**, use the following route structure:
+If you don't want the API to serve the word data from MongoDB, you can use the follow route to get the words that are stored in the **JSON dictionary**:

 ```
 /api/v1/test/words?keyword=<keyword>